We all want to earn more money at work.

 I wanted to earn more so I could reach my financial dreams.

-So I started to research how to ask for a promotion.
+So I started to research how to ask for a raise.

 After a lot of research, I had a plan.

-Long story short, after using the techniques I am going to show you, I have been able to land between 5% and 8% raises every year.
+Long story short, after using the techniques I am going to show you, I have been able to land between 5% and 8% raises annually.

 And it is easy to do.

-Here is your guide to making more money at work.
+Here is your guide to how to get a raise at work.

 How To Ask For A Raise At Work And Get It